okiess/SessionVocRuby-DEMO/README.md

 Usage
 -----

-Add the "sessionvoc-store" gem to your bundler Gemfile:
+Add the "sessionvoc-open" gem to your bundler Gemfile:

-    gem 'sessionvoc-store'
+    gem 'sessionvoc-open'

 Run "bundle install" if necessary.